Governance & Staff

 Dana holds a B.S. in Marketing and a B.A. in Business Administration from DeSales University and is a certified project manager through the Project Management Institute.
-She is currently completing her Masters in Business Administration from Cedar Crest College.
+She also completed her Masters in Business Administration from Cedar Crest College.

 Christine Carpino, LVRC Director firstname.lastname@example.org

 As the Director of the Lehigh Valley Research Consortium (LVRC), Christine Carpino coordinates LVAIC faculty and student research on quality of life issues in the Lehigh Valley.
 She also locates and manages research projects in the Lehigh Valley, as well as secure project funding.

 Christine holds a B.A. in Politics from Fairfield University, and an M.A. and Ph.D. in Political Science from the University of North Carolina at Chapel Hill.
 She currently serves as a faculty member of political science at Cedar Crest College.

 .Bill Ferry, Library Courier 610.625.7888